Skip to Content

 Burleigh Heads

-When considering the best time to visit Australia, it’s important to take several things into account.
+When considering the best time to visit Australia, it’s important to consider several things.

 The main thing to consider is the weather, as due to the size of the country it varies a lot, even within states.
 Queensland’s climate is no exception to this!

 The Far North of Queensland is tropical and experiences dry and wet seasons.
-As someone that visited Cairns during the wet season, I can tell you it’s not much fun, as it rains so much you can virtually do nothing!
+As someone that visited Cairns during the wet season, I can tell you it’s not much fun, as it rains so much you can’t do anything!

 In southern Queensland, the weather is a lot less temperamental than in the Far North.
-Places such as Brisbane, the Gold Coast and Sunshine Coast receive a lot of sunshine all year round.
+Places such as Brisbane, the Gold Coast and Noosa National Park on the Sunshine Coast, receive a lot of sunshine all year round.

 There are occasional storms and a bit of rain, but compared to the tropical Far North, it’s nothing!